rethinkdb/www/_posts/2019-11-19-technical-update-keep-the-ball-rolling.md

 ## Get involved

 Most of you asked us about the current status of the project.
 From a technical point of view, the project is still maintained, though we need maintainers and volunteers who help the community through the journey of this formation.
-We will also announce a formal fundraiser in the near future and are actively looking for corporate sponsors
+We will also announce a formal fundraiser in the near future and are actively looking for corporate sponsors.

 Find us on [Slack](http://slack.rethinkdb.com/), [Discord](https://discord.gg/kaQDYB4), [Twitter](https://twitter.com/rethinkdb), or Freenode (#rethinkdb).